Healthy ageing - adults with intellectual disabilities

 7.1.1 Determining ones age is often difficult for persons with limited experiences or withintellectual disabilities.
 For example, only half of the participants in one group could tell theircurrent age.
 Thus, self-defining ageing over the life course may be a difficult skill.
 Life coursechanges, such as acknowledgment of the basic physical changes that take place over time, frombaby to girl to teenager to woman, such as the body growing bigger as a person gets older andgirls getting periods as a teenager; concern over changes in family relations and issues related toageing parents as they get older - sometimes mostly sad experiences (e.g., grief over death of aloved one and negative changes in relationships with family members) can be difficult withoutoutside validation.
 To some persons with intellectual disabilities, "getting old" evokes notionsof becoming sick and dying.
 However, some adults do recognize that not to do so depends on aperson's health status and how often she visits the doctor.
 In many of the focus groups, there wasgenerally a lack of appreciation of anything that would be considered "good" about growingolder.

 7.1.2 A related perception emerged in one group, which found that often there is a lack of self-identification among older women as being someone with a disability, or a negative perceptionof people with disabilities.
 The desire to bear a child, but a child without any disabilities, wasapparent for some women.
 Another group found that many older women with intellectualdisabilities have previously been institutionalized for years.
-They have grown up with poor diets WHO/MSD/HPS/MDP/00.6 Healthy Ageing - Adults with Intellectual Disabilities: WomenZs Health and Related Issues
+They have grown up with poor diets

 and a lack of exercise, thus increasing their risk of osteoporosis.
+Healthy Ageing - Adults with Intellectual Disabilities: WomenZs Health and Related Issues WHO/MSD/HPS/MDP/00.6

 7.2.1 Giving consent to undergo medical procedures or treatment raises complex issues whichdiffer from country to country.
 Consent issues for procedures such as a breast biopsy are a majorproblem for women who may have difficulty understanding the procedures themselves or therelative merits and disadvantages of a particular form of treatment.
 Mental health issues inrelation to sexual abuse of women are still untreated or under-rated.
 Alcohol and drugdependence and disorders such as depression among women living alone or with their familiestend to be treated as behavioral disorders.
 As a result, appropriate treatment is not provided.
+There still is a tendency by doctors to apply a "band-aid" approach - such as prescribing acalming medication - rather than address the underlying problems.
+Equipment for mammogramsand other tests that are recommended for the general population are often not suitable for womenwith physical disabilities such as spina bifida or for women with disabilities who are very shortin stature, who have contractions or similar conditions.
+Even the examination tables are notaccessible for many women with physical disabilities or who are afraid of the examinationprocess.

+7.2.2 Dental care for women with disabilities was reported as an issue by a number of groups.
 Few dentist offices are accessible and the equipment is rarely suitably adapted for adults withphysical disabilities.
 There is also still a fear of the dental process among many women.
 Carepersonnel report an increase in swallowing disorders, seizures, asthma, reflux, and functioningloss in older women.
 These phenomena have only been observed and there is a need for studiesto determine whether these observations accurately reflect prevalent health conditions.
 Little isknown about osteoporosis in women with disabilities and little is known whether certainmedications such as steroids and epilepsy medications can increase the risk of osteoporosis.
+Focus groups report a need for training on sexually transmitted disease, especially AIDS.

 7.2.3 Complex issues such as estrogen replacement are still controversial for the generalpopulation of women: it is even more difficult to determine appropriate treatmentrecommendations for individual women.
 There is still a tendency to perform possibly unneededhysterectomies, sterilizations, and procedures such as dilatation and curettage when there is noone to advocate or advise the woman with a disability.
 Much of the research available has beenbased on populations of men rather than women - for example, studies on heart disease.
 It isdifficult to monitor and advise women with disabilities or to make decisions about health whenthe information is not available.
 Studies are few that involve women themselves and theinformation from those that are conducted needs to be made available widely for women withdisabilities.